jmillamena/PostedBy/client/README.md

 Welcome to PostedBy!
-Where friends leave a mark on your profile
+Where friends leave a mark on your profile!